datastructures-js/datastructures-js/README.md

 ```
 npm install -g grunt-cli
 ```
-create a branch with a name indicatig the fix/feature
+Create a branch with a name indicatig the fix/feature you want to add
 ```
 git checkout -b fix-branch
 ```
-when you finish writing your code and tests, run build and test
+When you finish writing your code and tests, run build and test
 ```
 grunt build
 ```